Highlights, Special Features and Opportunities

 Sioux Falls Area Math Teachers' Circle

-Learn more about this teacher-led mathematical problem-solving experience for Sioux Falls area middle school teachers.
+This teacher-led mathematical problem-solving circle is for Sioux Falls area middle school teachers.

 During the summer of 2012, Dr. Tim Sorenson flew with Blue Angels.
 Read about his thrilling experience.